DarkoGNU/DarkoGNU.github.io/_posts/2022-05-24-musl_linux_impressions.md

 Well, kind of.
 Because Valve doesn't compile Steam for musl, it can't run natively.
 It also requires 32-bit libraries, which aren't available on the musl flavor of Void.
-To solve these issues, you can make a glibc chroot by yourself or just use Flatpak.
+To solve these issues, you can create a glibc chroot by yourself or just use Flatpak.

 I decided to use Flatpak since it's easier.
 Steam worked fine, no additional configuration was needed.
 I was able to launch